Yelbeghen: Turkic Dragon

 Yelbeghen, sometimes Yelmogus is generally considered to be a creature separate from dragons and a polar opposite to them in its nature.
 It is a being of pure evil, a dragon-like beast and dreadful monster with no reason, that usually lives in dark and hostile places, or guards unreachable locations in fairy-tales.
 It is often multi-headed (with 3, 7 or 9 heads) and breathes fire.
 It is considered as "extremely intelligent, wise and knowledgeable" creature of "superhuman / supernatural" strength and proficiency in magic, very rich (usually described as having castles of enormous riches hidden in distant lands) and often lustful for women, with whom it is capable of making offspring.
 It often breathes fire and is generally accepted as a highly respected being, and while not always being benevolent, never as an entirely evil creature.
 Legends were spread about many historical and mythical heroes that they were conceived by a dragon.

 Yalpaghan Khan

-Yalpaghan Khan (Turkish: Yalpağan) is the dragon king of Altai and Turkish mythologies.
+Yalpaghan Khan is the dragon king of Altai and Turkic mythologies.
 He is the king of all the dragons.
 He also seems like a dragon with seven heads at any time.